-You’ve likely come across Bella Poarch’s cinematic music video for her bombastic debut single “Build A B*tch” if you’ve been on YouTube for more than five minutes in recent days.
-Since its release less than two weeks ago, the high-budget clip has racked up over 100 million views — a feat that’s generally unheard of in such a short amount of time.
-In comparison, Addison Rae’s “Obsessed” music video has only amassed 20 million views in about two months, and Dixie D’Amelio’s “Be Happy” clip has garnered 106 million views since its release ten months ago.
+You’ve likely come across Bella Poarch’s cinematic music video for her bombastic debut single “Build A B*tch” if you’ve been on YouTube for more than five minutes in recent months.
+Less than three months since its release on May 14, the high-budget clip has racked up over 260 million views — a feat that’s generally unheard of in such a short amount of time.
+In comparison, Addison Rae’s “Obsessed” music video has only amassed 22 million views in nearly five months, and Dixie D’Amelio’s “Be Happy” clip has garnered 108 million views since its July 2020 release.
 Clearly, the singer has a lot of fans, but the extreme popularity of “Build A B*tch” has many people wondering, who is Bella Poarch?

 The video helped skyrocket Poarch’s popularity.
-Her TikTok profile now boasts nearly 1.5 billion likes and 70 million followers, which is especially significant considering she has 11.6 million on Instagram and 478,000 on Twitter.
+Her TikTok profile now boasts over 1.7 billion likes and 78 million followers, which is especially significant considering she has 12.8 million on Instagram and 611,900 on Twitter.
 After the video went viral, viewers wanted to know more about Poarch, though aside from her public online presence, information about her backstory is hard to find — and confusing.

 While it’s since been edited, Insider reported in May 2021 that the TikTok star-turned-singer’s official Facebook page was tied to a URL that ended in “TaylorNariee.”
 Additionally, an Instagram post from 2018 shows Poarch in a uniform with “Taylor” printed on it.
 This led fans to believe she performs under a stage name, though she hasn’t publicly addressed the speculation.